Petz-R\'enyi Relative Entropy of Thermal States and their Displacements: Preliminaries

 \subsection{Thermal states}

-Let $a$ and $a^{\dagger}$ denote the annihilation and creation operators of a single mode system.
+Let $a$ and $a^{\dagger}$ denote the annihilation and creation operators of a single-mode system.
 These operators enjoy the following properties (refer \cite{Par12, Par10} for details). \begin{enumerate} \item The matrix representation of the annihilation operator $a$ and the creation operator $a^{\dagger}$ in the particle basis $\{\ket{0}, \ket{1}, \ket{2}, \dots\}$ is given as,

 In other words we have,

 \item The operator $a^{\dagger}a$ defined on the finite particle domain and extended as a selfadjoint operator to its maximal domain is called the \emph{number operator}.
 The number operator has a diagonal representation in the particle basis given by